-Pandolfo, B. 2014, 'Taking Design from concept to production and the consumer', Technology Education: Learning for Life, Griffith University, pp. 54-61.
+Pandolfo, B. 2014, 'Taking Design from concept to production and the consumer', Technology Education: Learning for Life, 8th Biennial International Conference on Technology Education Research, Griffith University, Sydney, Australia, pp. 54-61.

 For many industrial designers the object continues to remain a central focus of their practice.
 In industrial design education it is important for students to learn about making beyond an abstract notion and beyond the construction of one-off prototypes to appreciate the complexity and challenges actually involved.
 It was the need to address this limitation in industrial design education that the id.shop emerged.